szilvia-csernus/book-cycle/README.md

 ## Database Schema

-The diagram shows a layout of the tables represented by my models in the database.
+The diagram illustrates a layout of the tables represented by my models in the database.
 The tables that were created by  django by default are omitted, as well as the `django-allauth` tables, with the exeption of the `User` table which is directly connected to my `User Profile` and `Order` tables.

-[Lucid Charts](https://lucid.app/) was used to visualize the database schema.
+I used [Lucid Charts](https://lucid.app/) to visualize the database schema.

 ![database-schema](readme_files/database_schema.jpeg)